Preview: Bare-Bones All-Electric Slate Truck or SUV Starts Under $25,000

 What Drives It

-A single 150-kilowatt electric motor drives the rear wheels.
+A single 135-kilowatt electric motor drives the rear wheels.
 All-wheel drive is not an option.
-Towing capacity is only around 1,000 pounds, and the bed can hold about 1,400 pounds.
-Acceleration from 0 to 60 mph should take a respectable 8 seconds, according to company estimates, and top speed is 90 mph.
+Towing capacity is only around 2,000 pounds, and the bed can hold about 1,550 pounds.
+Acceleration from 0 to 60 mph should take a respectable 8 seconds, according to the company’s estimates, and the top speed is 90 mph.

-The standard 52.7-kilowatt-hour battery pack is claimed to get about 150 miles between charges, while an accessory 84.3-kWh pack will be able to handle about 240 miles.
+The 63-kilowatt-hour battery pack is claimed to deliver about 205 miles per charge.
 The Slate comes with a standard Tesla-style NACS charging port.
-Its maximum charging acceptance rate is a decent 120 kW, and the company says the battery can go from 20 percent to 80 percent charged at a DC fast charger in under 30 minutes.
+Its maximum charging acceptance rate is only 120 kW, which is slower than many newer EVs, and the company says the battery can go from 20 percent to 80 percent charged at a DC fast charger in under 30 minutes.

 Safety and Driver Assistance Systems